MrPickles/dotfiles/README.md

 #### Downloading Fonts for Linux

 Similarly to that of MacOS, you'll need to fetch modified fonts.
+We'll install the same font that we use for MacOS, although setting it up is rather different.

 ```shell
 mkdir -p ~/.local/share/fonts